 “My kid started kicking me as I was trying just to get him up and ready for Transitional Kindergarten today.
 Brutal morning!!”

-In this week’s episode of the podcast, I talk about a situation that happened with my boy last year.
-Last year, I ended up sharing w the moms in AHFAS private Facebook community about that hard morning w my kid.
+In this week’s episode, I talk about a situation that happened with my boy last year.
+You see, I ended up sharing w the moms in AHFAS private Facebook community about that brutal morning w my kid.

-Let’s just be real… we’ve all had crappy mornings w our kids.
-Some of us may have way more experience with crappy mornings than others.
+Let’s just be real.
+We’ve all had crappy mornings w our kids.
+Some of us may have way more experience than others.
 If you’re parenting a child with ADHD, Autism or any executive functioning issue, you may be part of the latter group.
 You may describe your child as

 - A Sensory Kid…